mainflux/docs/docs/api.md

 ```

 ### Create token
-To log in to the Mainflux system, you need to create a token.
+To log in to the Mainflux system, you need to create a user_token.

 > Must-have: registered e-mail and password